obiba/magma-datasource-spss/README.md

 "The work presented herein was made possible using the OBiBa suite (www.obiba.org), a  software suite developed by Maelstrom Research (www.maelstrom-research.org)"

-Implementation of an Opal SPSS datasource plugin
+Implementation of an Magma SPSS datasource